Tornados are a complex and devastating weather phenomena. And predicting them can be even more complicated.

 An especially important aspect of the project — and one goal of the America’s Farmers programs — is to provides a useful, engaging and age-appropriate STEM curriculum for students K-12.
-For example, Kindergartners–3rd graders report the weather on the announcements, junior high students have developed a community shelter with supplies for weather emergencies, and high school math students prepare and present complex statistical analysis with the data.
-The data has been used as inspiration in weather-related art projects and is used to plan the marching band season.
+Students from kindergarten through third grade report the weather on the announcements.
+Middle school students prepare a community shelter with supplies for weather emergencies.
+High school math students present complex statistical analysis with the data.
+This data has been used as inspiration in the students’ weather-related art projects and is used to plan the marching band season.

-The interdisciplinary functionality of the project, paired with the asset it provides to community weather safety, makes Dongola’s Weatherbug project a success story.
+The interdisciplinary functionality of the project, paired with the asset it provides to growing community weather safety, makes Dongola’s WeatherBug project a success story.
 One that would not have been possible without the support and nomination of local farmers.